 For the year ended December 31, 2018, the Company recognized \$0.1 million in interest expense in the statements of operations for the accretion of the grant liability.
 Interest expense related to the accretion of the grant liability was immaterial in the three months ended March 31, 2018 and 2019 (unaudited).
-As of December 31, 2018, the outstanding liability was \$1.4 million, of which \$0.5 million is included in other accrued and current liabilities on the balance sheet and \$0.9 million is included in other noncurrent liabilities on the balance sheet and \$0.4 million is included in other accrued and current liabilities on the balance sheet and \$0.4 million is included in other noncurrent liabilities on the balance sheet and \$0.4 million is included in other noncurrent liabilities on the balance sheet and \$0.4 million is included in other noncurrent liabilities on the balance sheet and \$0.4 million is included in other noncurrent liabilities on the balance sheet.
+As of December 31, 2018, the outstanding liability was \$1.4 million, of which \$0.5 million is included in other accrued and current liabilities on the balance sheet and \$0.9 million is included in other noncurrent liabilities on the balance sheet.
+As of March 31, 2019 (unaudited), the outstanding liability was \$0.9 million, of which \$0.5 million is included in other accrued and current liabilities on the balance sheet and \$0.4 million is included in other noncurrent liabilities on the balance sheet.